ashuk-io/ashuk-io/README.md

 ## ❖ About

-I am a results-driven **Software Engineer** specializing in the intersection of **Artificial Intelligence** and **Full Stack Development**.
-With a strong foundation in high-performance computing systems and distributed architectures, I build scalable enterprise solutions that prioritize performance, security, and exceptional user experience.
-My engineering philosophy revolves around a **Product Engineering mindset**—bridging the gap between complex backend algorithms and highly intuitive frontend interfaces.
+AI/ML student with a proven aptitude and deep passion for technology.
+I believe in "learning by doing" and am dedicated to consistent practice.
+I am a strategic and proactive learner, always looking for a challenge.
+I am eager to connect with industry professionals and am actively seeking internship opportunities where I can contribute to real-world projects and accelerate my growth.

-**Open To:** Full-Time Software Engineering, AI/ML Engineering roles, and impactful Open Source contributions.
+**Open To:** AI/ML Engineering Intern Roles, and impactful Open Source contributions.

 ---